gaokun227/my_projects/test/README_SOLUTION.md

 * Typos

-  Not surprisingly that there are typos in the sentences and sometimes the typo is the preposition itself (e.g., 'af' in sentence 11).
+  Not surprisingly there are typos in the sentences and sometimes the typo is the preposition itself (e.g., 'af' in sentence 11).
 It is desirable to correct these typos before the feature extraction step.
 At this point, I've only implemented a simple solution to correct the typos I've noticed due to the time limitation.
 For further work, it make sense to implement the spelling correction capacity in NLTK.

 * Punctuation marks